Why are website color schemes so important?

 Crazybaby Air 1S are true wireless headphones designed for sports, offering uncompromising Hi-Fi sound quality to keep you pumped while you break a sweat.

-A stress-free Headless CMS, GraphQL API, and Static Site Generator to help you get your projects done.
+A stress-free Headless CMS, GraphQL API, and Static Site Generator with a great website color scheme to help you get your projects done.

 Motion Design School